Charlotte of Mecklenburg-Strelitz: Husband's first period of illness

 In the Regency Bill of 1789, the Prince of Wales was declared regent should the King become permanently insane, but it also placed the King himself, his court and minor children under the Queen's guardianship.
 The conflict around the regency led to serious discord between the Prince of Wales and his mother.
 In an argument he accused her of having sided with his enemies, while she called him the enemy of the King.
 Their conflict became public when she refused to invite him to the concert held in celebration of the recovery of the King, which created a scandal.
-During this period, Queen Charlotte was caricatured in satirical prints that depicted her as an unnatural mother and a creature of the Prime Minister.
+During this period, Charlotte was caricatured in satirical prints that depicted her as an unnatural mother and a creature of the Prime Minister.
 In January 1789 The Times accused the Opposition of beginning "a most scurrilous attack on the queen, not only by private conversation, but through the medium of the prints in their interest".
-Queen Charlotte and the Prince of Wales finally reconciled, on her initiative, in March 1791.
+Charlotte and the Prince of Wales finally reconciled, on her initiative, in March 1791.

 As a result of the king's illness in 1788–89 and of the public attacks on her character, the Queen's personality altered: she developed a terrible temper and no longer enjoyed appearing in public, not even at the musical concerts she had so loved; and her relationships with her adult children became strained.
 From 1792 she found some relief from her worry about her husband by planning the gardens and decoration of a new residence for herself, Frogmore House, in Windsor Home Park.

 When the king's mental health declined again in 1804, it caused a serious rupture in the royal marriage.
-Despite the entreaties of her daughters and of the king's physicians, Queen Charlotte slept in a separate bedroom, had her meals separate from the king, and avoided spending time alone with him.
+Despite the entreaties of her daughters and of the king's physicians, Charlotte slept in a separate bedroom, had her meals separate from the king, and avoided spending time alone with him.